 Careers for mathematicians are varied and include working in the finance, accounting, science, engineering, technology and teaching industries.
 An A Level in Mathematics demonstrates that you have good analytical and problem-solving skills.

 What will I study on this course?

-In the first year, two out of the three modules are pure mathematics which looks at the key mathematical processes, techniques and skills you need to solve equations and work with functions and graphs.
+In the first year, you will study pure mathematics, which looks at the key mathematical processes, techniques, and skills you need to solve equations and work with functions and graphs.
 You will extend your knowledge of algebra and trigonometry as well as learning fresh concepts such as calculus.

-The third module provides an opportunity to apply your mathematics to model the real world using either statistics or mechanics.
+You will also have the opportunity to apply your mathematics to model the real world using both statistics and mechanics.
 In statistics you will learn how to analyse and summarise numerical data and how to use probability distributions to model real life events and their outcomes.
 In mechanics you will learn to mathematically model how the motion of an object responds to the forces applied to it.

-The same pattern continues in the second year as you take on another three modules (two pure and one applied mathematics) as you work to gain A levels Mathematics.
+The same pattern continues in the second year as you work to gain A level Mathematics.

 Extended opportunities and enrichment